agentic-profile/agentic-profile-a2a-client/README.md

 This project contains a TypeScript client implementation for the Agent-to-Agent (A2A) communication protocol that is derived from [Google's A2A sample code](https://github.com/google/A2A.git).
 This client is suitable for use in browsers or servers and is available as an easy-to-use NPM package.

 Additional support has been added for Agentic Profiles which scope agents by users and businesses, give those entities globally unique ids, and provide universal authentication.
-All these new capabilites are accomplished with W3C standards (DID documents, JWT) and minimal glue code.
+All these new capabilites are accomplished with standards (W3C DID documents, IETF JWK) and minimal glue code.

 ### Key Features of the Client